8:00 AM

 10 Attendees

-Alamo Ritz 1
+Location Alamo Ritz 1

 About A juncture in the lives of performance art revolutionaries, 'Sissyboy' explores the Portland-based gender-bending drag troupe that has served up their audacity, ambivalence and social commentary throughout the Rose City for over 3 years before hundreds of devoted fans.